 Chances are, you’ll have a mentor of some form yourself, whether a close friend, ex-boss or industry veteran.

 Why don’t you offer the same opportunity to your staff?
 You could be their mentor.
 Or, if the budget allows, try hiring the services of a hospitality coach.
 Pro tip: social media is a great way to find lower-cost coaches and mentors willing to lend their expertise.

 Mentors help people harness their skills and find other opportunities to further their careers.
 What more incentive could you give?

-For instance, if you have a member of the team who is parent to a young child, can you adjust their shift so it fits around school drop off/collection?
+If you have a team member with a kid, can you adjust their shift to fit around school drop-off/pick-up?

 What about your millennial workforce?
-Studies suggest that 92% of that generation identity flexibility as the top job priority.
+A Forbes Studies suggest that 92% of that generation identifies flexibility as the top job priority.
 Is your eat-sleep-serve-repeat working pattern likely to put them off?

-Speak to each employee and ask if their rota works.
-If not, what kind of working pattern would work?
-They can’t dictate how your restaurant is run in this way, but listening to their idea of a better work-life balance will help you incentivise them to work hard when they’re most able to do so.
+Speak to each employee and ask if their schedule works.
+If not, what kind of shift pattern would work?
+They can’t dictate how your restaurant runs.
+But listening to their idea of a better work-life balance incentivizes them to work hard when they can.

 Remember that perennial interview question?

-If you’re still searching for ways to incentivise your team, think about what has worked for you in the past.
+If you’re still seeking ways to incentivize your team, think about what has worked for you.